 - ➤ Continuous introduction of new subjects over the last few years including inception of Post-graduate studies in three subjects.
-Introduction of a NCC unit in the college this year. - ➤ Addition and modernization of infrastructure facilities
+Introduction of a NCC unit in the college this year. - Addition and modernization of infrastructure facilities

 Infrastructure Existing Added/Present

-Building and Main building with floor ✓ Foundation of a new six - storied PG building
+Building and floor Main building with floor ✓ Foundation of a new six -

-floor space space of 2340 sq m at an expense of Rs.
-62 lakhs has been
+space space of 2340 sq m storied PG building at an

-A three - storied Science constructed
+A three - storied Science expense of Rs.
+62 lakhs has

-block of 888 sq m floor
+block of 888 sq m floor space been constructed

-space consisting of 6
+consisting of 6 rooms and

-rooms and laboratories
+laboratories

 A three - storied library

 building

-Hostel Facilities A two storied Girls' ✓ Another storey has been added to the Girls'
+Hostel Facilities A two storied Girls' hostel ✓ Another storey has been

-hostel hostel
+added to the Girls' hostel

-✓ The Boys' hostel is now two storied
+A one storey Boys' hostel ✓ The Boys' hostel is now two

-A one storey Boys'

-hostel
+storied

-E-space Seminar/Conference ✓ A
+E-space Seminar/Conference room ✓ A smart room and a virtual

-room smart room and a virtual class-room has been
+class-room has been newly

-newly constructed
+constructed

-Financial aid to economically vulnerable students in the form of concessions receiving concessions (Rs.)
-2016-17 426 85,200
+Financial aid to economically vulnerable students in the form of concessions

+Year Number of students Concession Amount

+receiving concessions (Rs.)

+2017-18 422 85,500